pantos-io/research-go-ethrelay/README.md

 `balance`: Prints the balance of the current account

-`deploy ethash`: Deploys the Ethash smart contract on the verifying chain
+`deploy ethash`: Deploys the Ethash smart contract on a destination chain

-`deploy ethrelay`: Deploys the ETH Relay contract on the verifying chain
+`deploy ethrelay`: Deploys the ETH Relay contract on a destination chain

 `dispute [blockHash]`: Disputes the submitted block header with the specified hash